scanoss/sbom-workbench/README.md

 Local cryptography can be detected by SBOM-Workbench when an API key is set.

 A default set of rules is defined for local cryptography detection.
-However, a custom set of rules can be defined at the root of the project with the following name: __scanoss-crypto-rules.json.
+However, a custom set of rules can be defined at the root of the project to be scanned with the following name  **scanoss-crypto-rules.json**.
+A sample file can be found [here](./samples/scanoss-crypto-rules.json).

 Example structure of the file: